Video Camera Rentals Guide: Learn How to Choose the Right Camera for Any Project

 • Higher dynamic range sensors

-Remote production technologies also expanded during 2024–2025.
-Some cameras now support remote control and monitoring through mobile devices or network connections.
-This capability is useful in multi-camera setups and live streaming environments.
+Remote production technology has also expanded.
+Many cameras now support remote control and monitoring through mobile devices or network connections, which is especially useful for live streaming and multi-camera setups.

 Regulations and Policies Related to Video Production Equipment